MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-office-cloud-policy-service.md

 ## Managing policy configurations

 The health of each policy configuration, including whether the policy has been applied to the client devices in the group, is shown on the **Policy configurations** page.
 To see more details about any errors, you can click the health status for a policy configuration.

+> [!NOTE]
+> The health status feature will be retired on March 17, 2022.
+In the future, we plan to provide advanced health reporting and compliance monitoring features for the Office cloud policy service.

 To see which policies are configured when you are editing a policy configuration, choose **Status**, and then choose **Configured**.
 You can also filter by application.